 Haylage can be very variable in terms of nutritional levels; some haylage may be too high in energy to feed to donkeys.
 If you are unsure about the suitability of locally available haylage as donkey food, we would recommend having it analysed (most of the large horse feed companies provide this service for a small fee) or feeding a commercially available equine haylage marketed as ‘laminitic safe’.

-High fibre cubes
+High fibre pellets

 Short chop chaff products